The French Tarot game - SHOGIX.NET

 Simple squeeze in 2 suits

-Unlike the bridge game, tarot does not make possible for the declarer to intentionnaly squeeze an opponent, for the simple reason that he plays only one hand whereas at bridge the declarer plays its hand and the dummy's hand.
-The squeeze requires at least a communication between two hands to be set up.
-In a tarot game, a declarer must obtain the unintentionnal help of one of the defenders to make a squeeze.
-On the other hand, it's possible that 2 defenders squeeze the declarer intentionnaly but honestly, I have not witnessed such coup in several years of play.
+Unlike bridge, tarot does not allow the declarer to deliberately execute a squeeze, for the simple reason that he controls only one hand, whereas in bridge the declarer plays both his own hand and dummy.
+A squeeze requires, at a minimum, communication between two hands in order to work.
+In tarot, for the declarer to benefit from a squeeze, he must obtain the involuntary cooperation of one of the defenders.
+It is, however, possible for two defenders to knowingly squeeze the declarer — but honestly, in many years of play, I have never yet witnessed such a coup.

-The following deal illustrates an involuntary squeeze of a defender by his partner.
-This variant, which we could name suicide-squeeze, is the most likely to occur in a game of tarot.
-For the anecdote, I specify that the deal is authentic, that I was the unhappy WEST and that I was so excited to witness my first tarot's squeeze that I forced everyone to put cards on table at 3 cards of the end, to be sure that the declarer discards correctly and that the squeeze succeeds !
+The following deal illustrates an involuntary squeeze by one defender against his partner.
+This variant, which might be called a suicide squeeze, is the one most likely to occur at a tarot table.
+By way of anecdote, I should add that this deal is authentic, that I was the unfortunate WEST, and that I was so excited to witness my very first squeeze at tarot that I forced everyone to lay their cards on the table with three cards to go, just to make sure the declarer would discard correctly and actually bring the squeeze home !

 Tarot at 3 players